brainboutique/ESP8266-RFID-to-REST/README.md

-# ESP8266-MFRC522
+# ESP8266-RFID-to-REST
-MFRC522 RFID module connected to ESP8266 (ESP-12) WiFi module

-Many thanks to nikxha from the ESP8266 forum
+Simple but generic standalone RFID reader, posting identified UIDs to any upstream web server.
+Idea: Keep the device "as dumb" and stateless as possible...
+Any logic to parse UIDs etc can sit on a (better secured) server.
+Without soldering (i.e. just by connecting to USB) also WiFi password is not disclosed.

+Use case: Using this for FHEM for home automation.
+Based on detected card, certain activities can be triggered.

+## Configure
+Via USB CH340 Serial Port, the configuration can be easily updated: ssid=<YourSSID>
+pass=<YourWLANPassword>
+url=<YourURLForPOST>     - must be style like http://foo.bar.com:12345/exx")
+connect                  - Attempt to connect to WIFI.
+Only call after updating SSID and pass

+Once a card is detected, the string "uid=<UID>" is POSTed to the endpoint configured.

-## Requirements
+## Setup
-You have to install the Arduino IDE 1.6.4.
+You have to install the Arduino IDE 1.6.7+.
 * **Arduino** > **Preferences** > "Additional Boards Manager URLs:" and add: **http://arduino.esp8266.com/package_esp8266com_index.json**
 * **Arduino** > **Tools** > **Board** > **Boards Manager** > type in **ESP8266** and install the board
-* download MFRC522 module (see [Libraries](#libraries)) and copy folder to Arduino library path
+* download MFRC522 module (see [Libraries](#libraries)) via Library Manager

 ## Libraries
 * [RFID library by Miguel Balboa](https://github.com/miguelbalboa/rfid)

-## Wiring RFID RC522 module
+## Wiring
-I have to update the picture.
-It seems that not all ESP boards working with wiring on picture.
-In this case - please use following wiring:
 ```
 MISO - GPIO12 (hw spi)
 MOSI - GPIO13 (hw spi)